 Many women seek out natural remedies to help treat their menopause symptoms.
-Magnesium has become a popular natural remedy that women use to treat some of the unpleasant symptoms that accompany perimenopause and menopause.
+Magnesium has become a popular natural remedy that women use to treat some of the unpleasant symptoms of perimenopause and menopause.
 If you are struggling with sleep, mood instability, and gastrointestinal issues, magnesium may be helpful.
-Indeed, magnesium has been labeled as one of the most versatile and beneficial dietary supplements that support your overall health.
+Magnesium has been labeled as one of the most versatile and beneficial dietary supplements that support your overall health

 What is magnesium?

 Magnesium is one of the most abundant minerals in your body and on the planet.
-Indeed, it is the fourth most abundant cation in your body and is the seventh most abundant element found in the earth’s crust.
-The majority of magnesium is stored in your bones and muscles, whereas the remainder is found in your soft tissues and fluids (such as blood).
+It is the fourth most abundant cation in your body and is the seventh most abundant element found in the earth’s crust.
+The majority of magnesium is stored in your bones and muscles.
+The remainder is found in your soft tissues and fluids (such as blood).
 This important mineral plays a significant role in your physical and mental health.
 Magnesium benefits include:

 Magnesium is widely available in various food sources.
-Many people use supplemental magnesium for insomnia, depression, anxiety, constipation, and heartburn to effectively manage these conditions.
+Also, many people use supplemental magnesium for insomnia, depression, anxiety, constipation, and heartburn to effectively manage these conditions.

 What is magnesium deficiency?

 There are many factors that contribute to magnesium deficiency.
-The standard American diet that is high in processed and refined foods, coupled with a general decrease in magnesium content in our food crops, makes getting magnesium naturally through our diet harder.
-Similarly, the increase of chronic diseases and medication usage has added to the rise in magnesium deficiency.
+For example, the standard American diet is high in processed and refined foods.
+Additionally, our food crops have decreased in magnesium content with modern agricultural practices, making it harder to get magnesium through our diet naturally.
+Furthermore, the increase of chronic diseases and medication usage has added to the rise in magnesium deficiency.